Epukiro: History

 "Seeing that the whole Hereroland was confiscated by the Germans and cut up into farms and is now settled by Europeans it would be an impossible project ... to place them back on their tribal lands."

 To accommodate the Ovaherero, the South African administration created eight "native reserves" for them of which the Epukiro Reserve was one.
-The Epukiro Reserve as administrative structure existed until the 1970s.
+The Epukiro Reserve existed as an administrative structure until the 1970s.

 People

 Epukiro is inhabited by Tswana, Ovambanderu, and San people.
 Ovambanderu and Herero people share the same ancestry.
 Herero see the Mbanderu as one of their clans while Mbanderu regard themselves as a distinct group.
 This difference is the cause of a decades–old rift between the two, with one faction, the Ovambanderu Council of Epukiro and Aminuis seeking recognition of the Mbanderu as a distinct tribe.
 The other faction aims for a strong and united Herero people under the Tjamuaha-Maharero Royal House and accuses the Mbanderu of artificial division.

 Today the Ovambanderu Traditional Authority is the heir of the Ovambanderu Council.
 Their headquarters is situated at the Post 3 (Omauezonjanda) location at the outskirts of Epukiro, 40 km east of its centre (21°36′S 19°25′E).
 The royal homestead is located at Ezorongondo.